-Rural fire scientists study fire behaviour and fire risk and use their findings to develop tools that fire managers use to warn people about fire risk.
+Rural fire scientists study fire behaviour, and fire risk and use their findings to manage fire risk in the outdoors by developing tools that fire managers can use to warn people about fire risk.

 One of the principal tools is the fire danger rating system that describes the risk of fires starting, spreading and doing damage.
 Warnings about fire risk are communicated to the public through the fire danger sign and by educating people.